 Acute shocks to global food systems and a warming climate make for a terrifying and explosive combination.
-We are seeing the consequences play out right now, as the war in Ukraine will almost certainly trigger a global food crisis with catastrophic consequences for the most vulnerable.
+We are seeing the consequences play out right now, as the war in Ukraine—combined with extreme weather events around the globe—has triggered a global food crisis with catastrophic consequences for the most vulnerable.

 Ukraine and Russia are both agricultural powerhouses that together account for nearly a third of global wheat and barley exports.
-Forty-five African and least developed countries import at least a third of their wheat from Ukraine or Russia, and 18 of those countries import more than half.
-If the war drags on, Egypt and other countries could face food shortages as soon as this summer, triggering what the UN Secretary-General has warned could become “a hurricane of hunger and a meltdown of the global food system.”
+Before the crisis, forty-five African and least developed countries imported at least a third of their wheat from Ukraine or Russia, and 18 of those countries import more than half.
+While efforts are being made to avoid what the UN Secretary-General has called “a hurricane of hunger and a meltdown of the global food system”—including his brokering of a deal to ensure safe passage of some food-carrying ships out of Ukraine—the situation remains dire, especially in regions like East Africa that were already facing shortages.

 IPCC Reports Are Clear: Climate Change Threatens Food Security